RamanLab/iCOMIC_doc/docs/about.md

 #### 1.1 Major features

 -   Serves as a stand-alone end to end analysis toolkit for DNA-Seq and RNA-Seq data

+-   Contains Machine Learning tools cTaG and NBDriver developed in-house

 -   Characterized by an interactive and user friendly GUI, specifically built to accommodate users with minimal programming expertise